SiddPlus/FMPGame/COMMENTARY.md

 ## Problem 3: Multi-Player Performance Crashes

 The Problem: As I moved from one player to four, the game began to crash or "hang" (freeze) every time a round started.
-Using the debugger, I identified a massive CPU spike during the `BeginPlay` of the `GameMode`.
+Using the debugger, I identified a massive CPU spike during the [`BeginPlay`](https://siddplus.github.io/FMPGame/classATheGameMode.html#ac8e832534210db9130623978a60a8035) of the `GameMode` (Game Mode and Game State in Unreal Engine | Unreal Engine 5.7 Documentation | Epic Developer Community, s.d.).
 I was using `UGameplayStatics::GetAllActorsOfClass` to find all enemy spawners in the world.

-The Solution: The issue was that in a multiplayer environment, `BeginPlay` triggers simultaneously with many other network handshakes.
+The Solution: The issue was that in a multiplayer environment, [`BeginPlay`](https://siddplus.github.io/FMPGame/classATheGameMode.html#ac8e832534210db9130623978a60a8035) triggers simultaneously with many other network handshakes.
 Running an expensive $O(N)$ search for actors while the server is trying to initialize four players was overwhelming the game thread.
-I moved the spawner search logic out of `BeginPlay` and into the specific round start function.
+I moved the spawner search logic out of [`BeginPlay`](https://siddplus.github.io/FMPGame/classATheGameMode.html#ac8e832534210db9130623978a60a8035) and into the specific round start function.

 ```
 void ATheGameMode::InitRoundSpawners()